Pat Kenny: Departure from RTÉ

 Kenny at the 2014 Dublin Web Summit.

 On 31 July 2013, it was announced that Kenny would not be renewing his contract with RTÉ after a 41-year presence there, and would be leaving RTÉ to join radio station Newstalk to host a current affairs magazine show on weekdays from 10 am to 12.30 pm, starting on 2 September 2013.
 It caused some surprise in RTÉ.
 RTÉ presenters said the defection of Pat Kenny to rivals Newstalk was a "major loss" for the national broadcaster.
 Gay Byrne described his decision as a great loss for RTÉ; Miriam O'Callaghan said she has learnt greatly from Kenny; saying that he "... is an incredibly talented broadcaster and has shown all of us current affairs presenters how it is done."

+In 2015, after 12 years, Kenny left the weekday programme for a weekend programme.

 Return to television

 It was announced in August 2014 that Kenny would return to TV screens in 2015 on UTV Ireland with a new show titled Pat Kenny in the Round, recorded in the Round Room in the Mansion House in Dublin.
 However the show was axed in September 2015.

 In 2016, Kenny joined TV3 to host the current affairs show Pat Kenny Tonight along with Colette Fitzpatrick.
 Later the series was hosted just by Pat Kenny.
 A new series Pat Kenny's Big Debate was launched and in 2021 it was announced that Pat Kenny was no longer working with Virgin Media TV.